This blog was updated in June 2022.

-This means that high-speed external PCIe devices like storage and external graphics could see significant increases in transfer rates and performance.
+This means that high-speed external PCIe devices, like storage and external graphics, see significant increases in transfer rates and performance.

-• Wake from sleep
+Wake from sleep mode

 What are the benefits of gaming with Thunderbolt 4?

 The vast majority of Thunderbolt 4 docks increase the number of Thunderbolt 4 ports available and usually feature additional ports for USB 3.0 Type-A, DisplayPort, and audio.

-• Connect high-performance devices
+Connecting high-performance devices

 With a bandwidth of 40Gbps, Thunderbolt 4 ports make it easy to connect devices such as gaming monitors and high-speed SSDs.
-More importantly, it enables you to use them at the speeds they were intended without overloading the port’s capacity.
+More importantly, it enables you to use them at the speeds they were intended for without overloading the port’s capacity.

 One cable goes from the dock to your PC, so everything else will be out of the way.
-This also means that when you want to relocate with your laptop, you only have disconnect one cable instead of three or four!
+This also means that when you want to relocate with your laptop, you only have to disconnect one cable instead of three or four!

-Because NVMe storage uses PCIe instead of the older SATA connectors used by SATA SSDs and traditional HDDs, read/write speeds are fast enough for gaming from an external storage device.
-This allows games to be transferred to an external drive, and then they can be played on any systems which support Thunderbolt 4.
+Because NVMe storage uses PCIe instead of the older SATA connectors used by SATA SSDs and traditional hard disk drives, read and write speeds are fast enough for gaming from an external storage device.
+This allows games to be transferred to an external drive, and then played on any systems which support Thunderbolt 4.

-Another thing you can do is attach an external capture device for streaming.
+Another thing you can do with Thunderbolt 4 is attach an external capture device for streaming.
 Gameplay can be captured in full 4K at 60Hz or in 1080p at 240Hz.
 If you have a dedicated unit for capturing gameplay, then your system resources are freed up.